Skip to main content

 Hitachi technologies assist Minnesota Power in meeting strict emissions standards

 To comply with strict federal and state air quality standards, Minnesota Power faced a need to reduce its emissions of sulfur dioxide, nitrogen oxide and other pollutants.
 Amongst specific requirements and a tight schedule, Hitachi Power Systems America was able to utilize its technologies and expertise to help MP surpass its goals.

-Finger Vein Technology helps a Polish bank provide important services to customers
+Poland's PBS Bank employs Finger Vein Technology to provide important services to customers

-A bank in Poland was looking for a secure and reliable way to provide services to its customers, from cash withdrawals to government benefits.
-Hitachi's Finger Vein Technology was offered as a solution that could offer efficient and secure services that benefit a wide range of users.
+PBS Bank was looking for a secure and reliable way to distribute social benefits and provide other services to its customers, including cash withdrawals.
+Hitachi's Finger Vein Technology was offered as a solution that could enable efficient and secure services benefitting a wide range of users.
+It was seen as a breakthrough that could make services more efficient and also help this community bank to gain new clients.
 What at first was considered a novelty is now something the bank feels it can't live without.